jmd-dk/concept/_sources/tutorial/working_remotely.rst.txt

-The :doc:`installation procedure </tutorial/installation>` described in this tutorial installed CO\ *N*\ CEPT along with every dependency, with no regard for possibly preinstalled libraries.
-Though generally recommended, for running serious, multi-node simulations one should make use of an MPI library native to the cluster, in order to ensure
-:ref:`optimal network performance <optimal_network_performance_on_clusters>`.
+The :doc:`installation procedure </tutorial/installation>` described in this tutorial installed CO\ *N*\ CEPT along with every dependency, with no regard for possibly pre-installed libraries.
+Though generally recommended, for running serious, multi-node simulations one should make use of an MPI library native to the cluster, in order to ensure :ref:`optimal network performance <optimal_network_performance_on_clusters>`.